“I think careers are a 20th Century invention and I don’t want one.

 I’m not destitute.
 I’m living like this by choice”.

-He carried research for two years, as a post-doc in tropical ecology and biodiversity, at the Impacts on Agriculture, Forestry and Natural Terrestrial Ecosystems Division (IAFENT) of the Euro-Mediterranean Centre for Climate Change (CMCC)-University of Tuscia (Viterbo, Italy).
+He conducted research for two years, as a post-doc in tropical ecology and biodiversity, at the Impacts on Agriculture, Forestry and Natural Terrestrial Ecosystems Division (IAFENT) of the Euro-Mediterranean Centre for Climate Change (CMCC)-University of Tuscia (Viterbo, Italy).

 He is a member of the CEM (Commission on Ecosystem Management), SSC (Species Survival Commission) and the WCPA (World Commission on Protected Areas) of the IUCN (The International Union for Conservation of Nature).

-For IUCN he is also the co-team leader of to the Climate Change Adaptation Group, with which – in November 2010 – he published a book titled “Building resilience to climate change: case -studies and lessons from the fields”, IUCN, 2010 Special Series.
+For the IUCN he is also the co-team leader of to the Climate Change Adaptation Group, with which – in November 2010 – he published a book titled “Building resilience to climate change: case -studies and lessons from the fields”, IUCN, 2010 Special Series.

 He is a member of the Global Forest Biodiversity Initiative (GFBI).

 He coordinated for five years, with the WWF and the State Forestry Corps in Italy, as a biologist, the recovery and first aid of wildlife in trouble for wildlife rehabilitation centers (CRAS) of Puglia and he was an ecoguard in antipoaching patrols on the Ischia island and in Puglia.

 Since 2014, he serves as the scientific director of two WWF protected areas in Southern Italy.

 In 2007, he worked in the WWF Protected Area “Le Cesine” in Lecce on fire monitoring and the study of the dunal-saltwater ecosystem.